Master-s/PS5ThemesTools/README.md

 # How to get system_ex folder
 1. Activate PAYLOAD PS5 FTP <IP> <Port>
-2. Run the transmission program and enter the IP
+2. Run ftp and enter the IP
 3. Download the system_ex folder to your PC so that it can be uploaded to the website

 # Download